 Snow mapped: Where freezing weather will hit UK this weekend with up to 40cm snowfall forecast

-Most of England, Wales and southern Scotland set to see snowfall over first weekend of 2025
+Snow mapped: Where freezing weather will hit UK with up to 40cm snowfall forecast

+Large parts of country will be hit by heavy snow and freezing rain that could lead to disruption over first weekend in 2025 amid two amber and seven yellow weather warnings

 Your support helps us to tell the story